Mobil Oil Corporation

-The Mobil Oil Corporation, more commonly known as Exxon or ExxonMobil, is one of the largest gas and oil companies in the world.
-The company’s past use of asbestos resulted in people developing mesothelioma and other life-threatening illnesses.
+The Mobil Oil Corporation, today known as ExxonMobil, is one of the largest gas and oil companies in the world.
+The company’s past use of asbestos in refineries and equipment exposed workers, resulting in mesothelioma and other illnesses.
+The company has faced thousands of asbestos lawsuits.

 If you suffer from mesothelioma, asbestosis, or asbestos-related lung cancer, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.